Double Digit Growth Continues in 2015

 Cautionary Statement Regarding Forward-Looking Statements

 This press release contains "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995.
-These forward-looking statements may relate to the Company's or management's outlook or expectations for earnings, revenues, expenses, asset quality, or other future financial or business performance, strategies, prospects or expectations, or the impact of legal, regulatory or supervisory matters on our business, operations or performance.
+These forward-looking statements may relate to the Company's or management's outlook or expectations for earnings, revenues, expenses, margins, asset quality, or other future financial or business performance, strategies, prospects or expectations, or the impact of legal, regulatory or supervisory matters on our business, operations or performance.
 Specifically, forward-looking statements may include:

 - statements relating to future services and product development of the Reis Services segment;

-- statements relating to business prospects, potential acquisitions, sources and uses of cash, revenue, expenses, income (loss) from continuing or discontinued operations, cash flows, valuation of assets and liabilities and other business metrics of the Company and its businesses, including EBITDA, Adjusted EBITDA and Aggregate Revenue Under Contract; and
+- statements relating to business prospects, potential acquisitions, sources and uses of cash, revenue, expenses, margins, income (loss) from continuing or discontinued operations, cash flows, valuation of assets and liabilities and other business metrics of the Company and its businesses, including EBITDA, Adjusted EBITDA and Aggregate Revenue Under Contract; and

 - statements preceded by, followed by or that include the words "estimate," "plan," "project," "intend," "expect," "anticipate," "believe," "seek," "target" or similar expressions relating to future periods.